Response to TNFD recommendations

 The Nisshin OilliO Group Supplier Guidelines

 • We analyze human rights risks in our supply chain with advice from outside experts.
-In fiscal 2023, we administered SAQ (Self-Assessment Questionnaire) to roughly 40 high-priority manufacturing contractors in terms of impact on our business, marketability and regional characteristics, the existence or absence of legal regulations, and the like.
-We visited two of these contractors to explain and discuss The Nisshin OilliO Group Human Rights Policy and engage in other forms of dialogue.
+In fiscal 2023, we administered SAQ (Self-Assessment Questionnaire) to roughly 40 high-priority manufacturing contractors in terms of impact on our business, marketability, regional characteristics, and regulatory compliance.
+We visited two of these contractors to explain The Nisshin OilliO Group Human Rights Policy and engage in dialogue, including exchanging opinions.
 We will continue to implement these initiatives.

 ▼ Table 2: Details of SAQ for suppliers